Ellerdine: History

 In 1926, fourteen council houses were built near the village school, each with its own pigsty, they all shared a communal water pump.
 Twenty-eight years later in 1954 another ten homes were constructed opposite and the area received a brick water tower complete with an electric pump to supply water to all the houses.
 This remained in use until 1965, when mains water was piped to the village.

 John Beard (1871-1950), the trade union leader, was born at Ellerdine Heath, educated at the local Primitive Methodist day school, and died while staying at the village.
 His ashes were scattered in nearby Rowton churchyard.

 The railway

 Ellerdine Halt was a stop on the Wellington and Market Drayton Railway, which was opened in 1867 and operated by the Great Western Railway Company.
 In 1930, Ellerdine Siding was opened, with a large weighbridge and a brick hut for its custodian.
 However, lack of use forced the line to close to passenger traffic on 9 September 1963, and to freight four years later.
-The bridge which carried the road over the station is still in use.